-National RPA: Municipal Financial Viability and Management Directorate mSCOA Function Outcome IDP Key performance indicator Unit of Measurement Ward Baseline А nnual Targe et Birectorate /Sub-function outcome. ref.
-Rey performance maleator one of Measurement wara Baseinie 22/23 23/24 24/25 25/26 26/27 excluding (Depreciation, Amortisation, and Provision for Bad Debts, Impairment and Loss on Disposal of Assets) Finance Finance and Administration / Budget and Treasury Office The municipality has a system in place to track spending in terms of budget allocations and is financially viable to deliver services to the community SO4.10 To improve the SCM turnaround time to 12 weeks for annual contracts from closing date to date of award by 30 june (Number of tenders received divided by number of weeks awarded.
+National KPA: Municipal Financial Viability and Management Directorate mSCOA Function Outcome IDP ref.
+Key performance indicator Unit of Measurement Ward Baseline A nnual Targe et /Sub-function - Gateome Reperformance maleutor 22/23 23/24 24/25 25/26 26/27 Finance Finance and Administration / Budget and Treasury Office The municipality has a system in place to track spending in terms of budget allocations and is financially viable to deliver services to the community SO4.9 Financial viability measured in terms of the available cash to cover fixed operating expenditure {Cost coverage ((Cash and Cash Equivalents - Unspent Conditional Grants - Overdraft) + Short Term Investment) / Monthly Fixed Operational Expenditure excluding (Depreciation, Amortisation, and Provision for Bad Debts, Impairment and Loss on Disposal of Assets) Cost coverage ratio by 30 June All 0.91 1 1 1 1 1 Finance Finance and Administration / Budget and Treasury Office The municipality has a system in place to track spending in terms of budget allocations and is financially viable to deliver services to the community SO4.10 To improve the SCM turnaround time to 12 weeks for annual contracts from closing date to date of award by 30 june (Number of tenders received divided by number of weeks awarded.
 Average time in weeks to award tender All 10 weeks 12 weeks 12 weeks 12 weeks 12 weeks 12 weeks Finance Finance and Administration / Budget and Treasury Office The municipality has a system in place to track spending in terms of budget allocations and is financially viable to deliver services to the community SO4.11 To improve the SCM turnaround time to 6 weeks for annual contracts from closing date to date of award by 30 june (Number of tenders received divided by number of weeks awarded.
-Average time in weeks to award tender - 6 weeks 6 weeks 6 weeks 6 weeks 6 weeks 6 weeks Finance Finance and Administration / Budget and Treasury Office The municipality has a system in place to track spending in terms of budget allocations and is financially viable to deliver services to the community SO4.12 Implement the demand management plan and 100% adherence to timeframes Indicators developed for measuring SCM performance All 1 ı 1 ı ı - Finance Finance and Administration / Budget and Treasury Office The municipality has a system in place to track spending in terms of budget allocations and is financially viable to deliver services to the community SO4.13 95% collection rate and ensure payment based on correct account (receipts/ billingx100) 95% collection rate achieved All 85% 95% 85% 85% 85% 85% Finance Finance and Administration / Budget and Treasury Office The municipality has a system in place to track spending in terms of budget allocations and is financially viable to deliver services to the community SO4.14 Perform an annual cost analysis for each trading services for the new budget by 31 march Cost analysis reports All 4 4 4 4 4 4 Finance Finance and Administration / Budget and Treasury Office The municipality has a system in place to track spending in terms of budget allocations and is financially viable to deliver services to the community SO4.15 75% reduction of irregular expenditure by 30 June % of UFW expenditure reported against total budget (capex and opex) All - 25% 25% 25% 25% 25%
+Average time in weeks to award tender All 6 weeks 6 weeks 6 weeks 6 weeks 6 weeks 6 weeks Finance Finance and Administration / Budget and Treasury Office The municipality has a system in place to track spending in terms of budget allocations and is financially viable to deliver services to the community SO4.12 Number of planned BSC meetings conducted to process bids Number of meetings conducted All - - 24 24 24 24 Finance Finance and Administration / Budget and Treasury Office The municipality has a system in place to track spending in terms of budget allocations and is financially viable to deliver services to the community SO4.13 95% collection rate and ensure payment based on correct account (receipts/ billingx100) 95% collection rate achieved All 85% 95% 85% 85% 85% 85%